-3.16 Balance billing
+3.15 Balance billing

-"Balance billing" means charging or collecting an amount in excess of the Medicaid, Medicare, or contracted reimbursement rate for services covered under a Medicaid, Medicare, or employer sponsored beneficiary's plan.
-"Balance billing" does not include charging or collecting deductibles or copayments and coinsurance required by the beneficiary's plan.
+"Balance Billing" means charging or collecting an amount in excess of the Medicaid, Medicare, or contracted reimbursement rate for services covered under a Medicaid, Medicare or employer sponsored beneficiary's plan.
+"Balance Billing" does not include charging or collecting deductibles or copayments and coinsurance required by the beneficiary's plan.

-You are prohibited from balance billing members.
-The explanation codes provided in the explanation of payment remittance advice clearly indicate when balance billing for a service is not permissible.
+You are prohibited from balance billing our members.
+The explanation codes we provide in the explanation of payment remittance advice clearly indicate when balance billing for a service is not permissible.

-3.17 Coordination of Benefits
+3.16 Coordination of benefits